StevenRice99/LLM-IK/readme.md

 - [Google Gemini 2.5 Pro Six Degrees-of-Freedom Position and Orientation Results achieved with the Extending Approach](Interactions/UR5/Google%20Gemini%202.5%20Pro/0-5-Transform-Extend "Google Gemini 2.5 Pro Six Degrees-of-Freedom Position and Orientation Extending Approach Results")
   - [Initial prompt given to Google Gemini 2.5 Pro.](Interactions/UR5/Google%20Gemini%202.5%20Pro/0-5-Transform-Extend/0-Prompt.txt "Google Gemini 2.5 Pro Six Degrees-of-Freedom Position and Orientation Extending Approach Initial Prompt")
-    - Note that the existing solution provided in the prompt does not have comments.
+    - Note that the existing solution provided in the prompt does not have in-line comments.
 This is due to how code is extracted and loaded dynamically in this implementation, and thus added into extending, dynamic, cumulative, and transfer prompts.
     - [However, it can be easily seen that this solution itself, achieved via OpenAI's o3-mini using the direct approach, contains full comments.](Interactions/UR5/OpenAI%20o3-mini/0-4-Transform-Normal "OpenAI o3-mini Five Degrees-of-Freedom from Joints One to Five Position and Orientation Direct Approach Final Response")
   - [Final response with the complete solution received by Google Gemini 2.5 Pro.](Interactions/UR5/Google%20Gemini%202.5%20Pro/0-5-Transform-Extend/7-Response.txt "Google Gemini 2.5 Pro Six Degrees-of-Freedom Position and Orientation Extending Approach Final Response")